guilhermehas/guilhermehas.github.io/agda-posts/add-small-step-reduction.lagda.md

 The biggest difference of this reduction is `papp`, that does two reductions at the same time.
-It can run faster in a multi core computer.
+It can run faster on a multi-core computer.

 ## Multi step